spatialos/UnrealGDK/docs/content/interop.md

 ### Example

-Identify the classes you want to replicate across SpatialOS, and tag each UClass with the `Spatial` keyword.
+Identify the classes you want to replicate across SpatialOS, and tag each UClass with the `SpatialType` keyword.
 The code snippet below demonstrates how we set up the class `StarterProjectPlayerController` in the Unreal GDK Starter Project.
 ```
-UCLASS(Spatial)
+UCLASS(SpatialType)
 class STARTERPROJECT_API AStarterProjectPlayerController : public APlayerController
 {
     GENERATED_BODY()